-The compensation programs established by the Compensation Committee of NI Holdings, Inc., including the approved 2017 Stock and Incentive Plan, are intended to encourage and reward performance that is consistent with top tier insurance organizations.
-As such, these policies focus on both short-term (defined as annual) and long-term (generally defined as three to five years) performance through the establishment of objectives that reward our named executive officers for meeting pre-established objectives as well as those officers committing to long-term service to the Company.
-Simply stated, our compensation philosophy is intended to attract, retain, and motivate our named executive officers and other senior leadership throughout the organization.
+The compensation programs established by the Compensation Committee of NI Holdings, Inc. are intended to encourage and reward performance that is consistent with top tier insurance organizations.
+As such, the compensation program for named executive officers includes both short-term (defined as annual) and long-term (generally defined as three to five years) incentive programs that reward our named executive officers for achievement of pre-established objectives.
+The compensation program is also designed to foster retention of key executives and enhance the alignment of executives' interest with those of shareholders.
+Simply stated, our compensation philosophy is to attract, retain, and motivate our named executive officers and other senior leadership throughout the organization.

-In order to achieve the above, the Compensation Committee is tasked with establishing a compensation program that will provide us with the best opportunity to achieve the policies we have set forth above.
+In order to achieve the above, the Compensation Committee is tasked with establishing a compensation program that will provide us with the best opportunity to achieve the objectives we have set forth above.
 The Compensation Committee uses a combination of base salary, short-term bonus, and long-term incentives (including equity-based programs) to achieve the objectives set forth in the compensation philosophy.
 The Compensation Committee also monitors the Company's benefits packages to ensure competitiveness of these programs in the marketplace.